spreedated/BetterTogether/README.md

 // Setup a server using the fluent API
 BetterServer server = new BetterServer()
     .WithMaxPlayers(2)
-    .WithAdminPlayers(true) // Allow the server to have admins .Start(9050);
+    .WithAdminPlayers() // Allow the server to have admins .Start(9050);

 // Seting up a client without the fluent API